 Validate your own reaction and call them out on what they did.

 - “You’re imagining things”

 - “That’s not how it happened”

-Victims of gaslighting are often denied a sense of reality.
+Victims of gaslighting are often denied their own reality.

 Gaslighters only have the illusion of power.
 Their perception of reality stems from false statements and accusations.